 Your Ultra-Specific Guide to Destination Weddings

-A destination wedding is a wedding that’s held anywhere away from your hometown.
+A destination wedding is a wedding that’s held in a location that requires most of your guests to travel.
 From a tropical location to a charming European village, every little detail can be taken care of for you.
 So, what’s it like?
 Just imagine taking your vows in the Caribbean on a white sand beach with the turquoise ocean just steps behind you.
 Or in a quaint European church, surrounded by your closest family and friends.
 If you’re looking to have your own destination wedding, this guide will help answer your questions.

 What are the advantages of a destination wedding?